chef/chef-web-docs/chef_master/source/install_workstation.rst

 Verify the Installation
 ====================================================

-To verify the Chef Workstation installation, run:
+To verify the installation, run:

 .. code-block:: shell